brainsatplay/docs/source/guides/getting-started/application.md

 # Your First Application
-This tutorial will combine our [phaser](../examples/phaser.md) and [device](../examples/device.md) examples to create a composable brain-controlled game on the Open Web!
+This tutorial is inspired by a wonderful video by [Fireship](https://www.youtube.com/watch?v=cuHDQhDhvPE) where the same **todo application** is built using ten different frameworks.

+> Check out the working code for this example on the live [WASL Components Demo](https://brainsatplay.com/components/) website.

-*coming soon*
+*Coming soon*